-Part 1 - Capital (continued) Subtotal A (from page 1) 24,231,875 A Deduct the following amounts: Deferred tax debit balance at the end of the year 121 Any deficit deducted in calculating its shareholders' equity (including, for this purpose, the amount of any provision for the redemption of preferred shares) at the end of the year 122 To the extent that the amount may reasonably be regarded as being included in any of lines 101 to 112 above for the year, any amount deducted under subsection 135(1) in calculating income under Part I for the year.
-123 Deferred unrealized foreign exchange losses at the end of the year 124 Subtotal (add lines 12 1 to 124) B Capital for the year (amount A minus amount B) (if negative, enter "0") 190 24,231,875 Part 2 - Investment allowance Add the carrying value at the end of the year of the following assets of the corporation: A share of another corporation A loan or advance to another corporation (other than a financial institution) A bond, debenture, note, mortgage, hypothecary claim, or similar obligation of another corporation (other than a financial institution) Long-term debt of a financial institution A dividend payable on a share of the capital stock of another corporation A loan or advance to, or a bond, debenture, note, mortgage, hypothecary claim or similar obligation member of which was, throughout the year, another corporation (other than a financial institution) tax under this Part (otherwise than because of paragraph 181.1(3)(d)), or another partnership desparagraph 181.2(4)(d.1) that was not exempt from cribed in An interest in a partnership (see note 2 below) 407 Investment allowance for the year (add lines 401 to 407) Notes: Lines 401 to 405 should not include the carrying value of a share of the capital stock of, a divide exempt from tax under Part I.3 (other than a non-resident corporation that at no time in the year establishment).
-Where the corporation has an interest in a partnership held either directly or indirectly through a additional rules regarding the carrying value of an interest in a partnership. nother partnership, refer to subsection 181.2(5)) for Where a trust is used as a conduit for loaning money from a corporation to another related corporation considered to have been made directly from the lending corporation to the borrowing corporation apply.
-Part 3 - Taxable capital - Capital for the year (line 190) 24,231,875 c Deduct: Investment allowance for the year (line 490) · · · · · · · · · · · · · · · · · · · 24,231,875
+┌ Part 1 - Capital (continued) -

+Subtotal A (from page 1) 24,231,875 A Deduct the following amounts: Deferred tax debit balance at the end of the year Any deficit deducted in calculating its shareholders' equity (including, for this purpose, the amount of any provision for the redemption of preferred shares) at the end of the year 122 To the extent that the amount may reasonably be regarded as being included in any of lines 101 to 112 above for the year, any amount deducted under subsection 135(1) in calculating income under Part I for the year.
+123 Deferred unrealized foreign exchange losses at the end of the year Subtotal (add lines 121 to 124) ► В Capital for the year (amount A minus amount B) (if negative, enter "0") 24,231,875

+Part 2 - Investment allowance -

+Add the carrying value at the end of the year of the following assets of the corporation: A share of another corporation 401 A loan or advance to another corporation (other than a financial institution) 402 A bond, debenture, note, mortgage, hypothecary claim, or similar obligation of another corporation (other than a financial institution) 403 Long-term debt of a financial institution 404 A dividend payable on a share of the capital stock of another corporation 405 A loan or advance to, or a bond, debenture, note, mortgage, hypothecary claim or similar obligation of, a partnership each member of which was, throughout the year, another corporation (other than a financial institution) that was not exempt from tax under this Part (otherwise than because of paragraph 181.1(3)(d)), or another partnership described in paragraph 181.2(4)(d.1) An interest in a partnership (see note 2 below) Investment allowance for the year (add lines 401 to 407) 490 Notes: Lines 401 to 405 should not include the carrying value of a share of the capital stock of, a dividend payable by, or indebt exempt from tax under Part I.3 (other than a non-resident corporation that at no time in the year carried on business in C establishment).
+2. Where the corporation has an interest in a partnership held either directly or indirectly through another partnership, refer additional rules regarding the carrying value of an interest in a partnership. r to subsection 181.2(5) for 3.
+Where a trust is used as a conduit for loaning money from a corporation to another related corporation (other than a fina considered to have been made directly from the lending corporation to the borrowing corporation.
+Refer to subsection 18 apply.
+Part 3 - Taxable capital Capital for the year (line 190) 24,231,875 с Deduct: Investment allowance for the year (line 490)